 In the spring, volunteers read a story to K-2 students across the county in celebration of Read Across America Day and Dr. Seuss's birthday.
 In conjunction with this event and in partnership with the Eastwood Mall, the program offers a "Seuss-tastic Reading Challenge," a contest where classrooms complete fun and silly reading assignments for a chance to win an all-expense paid fieldtrip to Dr. Seuss' BIG Birthday Bash at the Eastwood Mall.

 In the fall, volunteers engage 2nd grade students by reading a select story, helping with a craft that is themed to the story, and providng a healthy snack.
 This event shows students that reading can be fun and not only about passing tests.

-The fall series is currently held in all Warren City School Pk-8 buildings (Willard, Jefferson, Lincoln and McGuffey), Badger Elementary, Champion Elementary, LaBrae's Bascom Elementary, Lordstown Elementary, and Niles Primary.
-Read 4 Fun reaches nearly 3,300 students annually.
+The fall series is currently held in all four Warren PK-8 Schools (Willard, Jefferson, Lincoln and McGuffey), Badger Elementary, Champion Elementary, LaBrae's Bascom Elementary, Lordstown Elementary, and Niles Primary.
+Read 4 Fun reaches nearly 4,400 students annually.

 (The programs healthy snacks are generously donated by

 Giant Eagle of Howland and Jamestown Villiage Giant Eagle in Warren.)

 Reading Great by 8 is available at no cost to the students or school districts thanks to funding provided by our partners